rchikhi/benchmphf/README.md

 Sux4j library (from same authors as emphf): https://github.com/vigna/Sux4J

 note that Sux4J isn't integrated in the main benchmark code, but a separate script is provided.

-the aim of this program is to evaluate the time and memory used by those MPHF libraries during _construction_ of the structure;
-alternatively, when run with the ``-bench`` command line parameter, it evaluates query time.

-minimal perfect hash functions are created over the following input keys: a random set of 64-bits integers
-(however both libraries support more versatile input, e.g. strings)

 Requirements
 ------------